fa-fifi/keycloak_wrapper/README.md

 If you see this error then update your `build.gradle` to use `+=` instead.

+> [!WARNING]
+> - Starting from Flutter v3.22.0, newly created projects will disallow [task affinity](https://github.com/flutter/flutter/pull/144018) by default to prevent the [StrandHogg attack](https://developer.android.com/privacy-and-security/risks/strandhogg).
+However, these changes have broken the package, as users will no longer be able to redirect back to the app after login.
+Currently, the only way to fix this issue is to remove `android:taskAffinity=""` from your `AndroidManifest.xml` file.

 ### **iOS/macOS**
 Go to the `Info.plist` for your iOS/macOS app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<bundle_identifier>` with the desired value.